-Solar system facts has nothing to do with the movement of the planets in their orbits around the sun; rather it's all about the utilizable energy arriving at the Earth's surface from our friend, the Helios.
+Solar system facts has nothing to do with the movement of the planets in their orbits around the sun; rather it is all about the utilizable energy arriving at the Earth's surface from our golden-friend, the Helios.

 How many panels can you put in one array?
-Try to avoid this; three unbalanced arrays of panels is not ideal, but I have made it to work using one way diodes that protect the weaker panels.
-Rather, start big with the largest panels you can get because they are cheaper, and keep to the same size.
+Try to avoid what you see above; three unbalanced arrays of panels is not ideal, but I have made it to work using one-way diodes that protect the weaker ones.
+Rather, start big with the largest PVs you can get because they are cheaper, and keep to the same size.

 Two principles are important to grasp before building your solar generator.

 Solar system facts answers how many panels can you build in one array to raise the voltage as much as possible.

-Solar power energy can be readily collected in your home or business; it's not rocket science but a considerable amount of planning and decision making is necessary.
+Solar power energy can be readily collected in your home or business; it is not rocket science but a considerable amount of planning and decision making is necessary.

 And some understanding of electricity, if you want to build a solar powered generator yourself.

 Losses in your system can ruin the party if you do not understand one

-If you don't have a basic physics background, then perhaps some of these solar system facts are Greek to you, but try and get this; the heat loss in your cables is dependent on the
+If you do not have a basic physics background, then perhaps some of these solar system facts are Greek to you, but try and get this; the heat loss in your cables is dependent on the

-So, we want to keep the current as low as possible, and the length of wire as short as possible.
+So, we want to keep the current as low as possible, and the length of wire as thick and short as possible.

 Another way of looking at these solar system facts, is the perspective of the voltage.
-Let's say you are using a 230 watt solar photovoltaic or PV panel.
-And those watts have to be carried down the cable to your regulator, known as a MPPT; more about that elsewhere.
+Let us say you are using a 230 watt solar photovoltaic or PV panel.
+That power has to be carried down the cable to your regulator, known as a MPPT; more about that elsewhere.

 The standard formula is Power = VI or volts x amps.